Should You Include the Same Keyword with All Match Types in Google Ads?

 There are many ways to structure your account and everyone does it differently.
 Some think that adding all three match types will bring in traffic and clicks which will lead to conversions.
 Others think that having all three in an ad group will capture all audiences out there which they think is the best approach.
 Personally, I’d rather have less traffic if I know I’m bringing in the right traffic.
 However, everyone has an opinion on this topic and I would love to hear yours!
 If you feel differently or would like to weigh in, let me know by commenting below.

-(Read More on the Debate: Google AdWords Mirrorred Campaigns)
+(Read More on the Debate: Google Ads Mirrorred Campaigns)